polkel/mini-projects/README.md

-# apps-script-projects
+# mini-projects
-personal and work projects on the apps script platform
+personal and work projects on various platforms

-The project folders contain information for each project!